 Each personal injury case is different.
 You should not base your case on another personal injury case.
 Some claims settle quicker than other claims.

 Factors that impact the timeline for a personal injury settlement include, but are not limited to:

+Can I get my settlement check early?
 Your personal injury lawyer works as quickly as possible to settle your case and put money in your pocket.
 However, an experienced, skilled car accident lawyer understands that settling too early could result in a much lower payment for the client.
 Therefore, the attorney balances speed with quality to obtain the maximum amount of compensation available for a car accident claim.